 Using the simplest of examples-a grantor-retained annuity trust (GRAT) strategy-one can see the opportunity missed if market changes are ignored.
 In a GRAT strategy, an asset is exchanged for an annuity within a trust established by the grantor.
 In a simple example, the grantor might establish a two-year GRAT by putting \$1 million worth of a single stock into a trust.
-Over the term of the GRAT, the grantor is due back the lesser of the value of the GRAT or the initial \$1M contribution plus a small amount of interest, the rate being established by the government (Section 7520 rate).
+Over the term of the GRAT, the grantor is due back the lesser of the value of the GRAT or the initial \$1 million contribution plus a small amount of interest1.